Updated on April 18th, 2023

-There are numerous other expenses, such as room and board, that can offset tuition savings if they happen to be high.
+There are numerous other expenses, such as room and board, that can offset tuition costs if they happen to be high.
 Additionally, the amount your student may receive in financial aid is also a crucial factor.

 As your student conducts their search, they need to factor in colleges with the best financial aid packages.
-Ultimately, the more expenses covered by grants and similar awards, the more affordable a school can be, making a higher cost university to become a viable option.
+Ultimately, the more expenses covered by grants and similar awards, the more affordable a school can be, making a higher-cost university to become a viable option.

 How Do You Find the Most Affordable Colleges?

 As mentioned above, affordability isn’t necessarily dictated by the cost of tuition.
 Instead, it’s a combination of factors.